Hardesty Family Foundation Inc

 Getting on Their Radar

-The Hardesty Family Foundation specifically seeks organizations with substantial community backing before considering funding.
+The Hardesty Family Foundation specifically seeks organisations with substantial community backing before considering funding.
 While there is no public application process, the foundation's pattern suggests they become aware of projects through:

-Established Presence in Tulsa: The foundation's 31+ funded projects span major Tulsa institutions (Tulsa Zoo, Gilcrease Museum, Tulsa University, Oklahoma Medical Research Foundation), indicating they track significant capital campaigns by established organizations in their geographic area.
+Established Presence in Tulsa: The foundation's funded projects span major Tulsa institutions (Tulsa Zoo, Gilcrease Museum, University of Tulsa, Oklahoma Medical Research Foundation), indicating they track significant capital campaigns by established organisations in their geographic area.

 Board Connections: As a private family foundation, projects that come to the Board's attention through their business, civic, and philanthropic networks in Tulsa are more likely to be considered.

 Major Capital Campaigns: The foundation focuses on large-scale capital projects.
-Organizations launching significant capital campaigns with broad community support may naturally come to the foundation's attention through the Tulsa philanthropic community.
+Organisations launching significant capital campaigns with broad community support may naturally come to the foundation's attention through the Tulsa philanthropic community.

 Naming Opportunities: Many funded projects include naming rights (Hardesty Hall, Hardesty Archival Center, Hardesty Snow Leopard Exhibit), suggesting the foundation is interested in legacy gifts tied to significant facilities.